Vera Pearce: Biography

 Born in Broken Hill (New South Wales), Pearce spent much of her youth in Adelaide, and made her stage debut there at age five with the World's Entertainers She went on to train as a juvenile performer in pantomimes and musical comedies produced by J. C. Williamson Ltd, and in 1910 scored much acclaim for her role in the Firm's hit production Our Miss Gibbs (1910).

 After making her film debut in The Shepherd of the Southern Cross (1914), Pearce went to England with the aim of carving out a career there but was induced to return to Australia shortly afterwards by Hugh D. McIntosh, General Manager of Harry Rickards Tivoli Theatres Ltd.

 Pearce made her return to the Australian stage in November 1914 as one of the stars of the Tivoli Follies revue, and remained with the show throughout its two and a half year tour around the country.
 Among the other productions she appeared in over the next seven years were The Beauty Shop (1917), My Lady Frayle (1919), The Officers' Mess (1919), His Little Widows (1920) and Chu Chin Chow (1920), in which she played Zahrat-al-Kulub opposite Charles H. Workman (as Ali Baba).

 Pearce moved to the UK in 1922, with one of her earliest shows being Love's Awakening.
 She went on to work consistently on the London stage in musicals and pantomimes up until her death.
 In 1954 she appeared with Ralph Lynn and Robertson Hare in the West End farce The Party Spirit.
 Her last notable appearance, though, was in a 1957 New York City production of Georges Feydeau's farce Hotel Paradise (aka L'Hôtel du libre échange).
 She also appeared in at least 16 films between 1931 and 1966.

 Personal life

 Pearce was in a long-term relationship with a married man, Hugh D. McIntosh.
-Her nephew Harold Holt became Prime Minister of Australia ten days after Pearce's death.
+Her nephew Harold Holt became Prime Minister of Australia eight days after Pearce's death.